Adalab/modulo-3-evaluacion-final-CriSFV/README.md

 npm start
 ```

-Runs the app in the development mode.\
+This command runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\